NCAR/python-tutorial/source/tutorials/beginner.rst

     ..

-    Your classic first command will be to print ``Hello, world!``.
+    Your classic first command will be to print :python:`Hello, world!`.

-16. Try testing the script by typing "python" and then the name of your script:
+16. Try testing the script by typing :bash:`python` and then the name of your script:

     .. code-block:: bash